Fast and furious: Heavy snow, high winds threaten East Coast

 Associated Press

-BOSTON (AP) — A powerful nor’easter swept up the East Coast on Saturday, threatening to bury parts of 10 states under deep, furiously falling snow accompanied by coastal flooding and high winds that could cut power and leave people shivering in the cold weather expected to follow.
+BOSTON (AP) — People from New York City to Maine were awakening Saturday to half a foot (15 centimeters), and forecasters warned that could more than quadruple as a powerful nor’easter kicked up blinding blizzard conditions with the potential for widespread power outages and coastal flooding.

-Philadelphia, New York and Boston — the latter of which was under a blizzard warning and forecast to get as much as 2 feet of snow — were all in the path of the storm.
+Parts of 10 states and some major population centers — Philadelphia, New York and Boston — were in the path of the storm, which was expected to rage throughout the day.
 Airlines canceled more than 3,000 flights at some of the nation’s busiest airports.
 Amtrak suspended or limited service on the Boston-to-Washington corridor.

+In West Hartford, Connecticut, a tractor-trailer jacknifed on snow-slicked Interstate 84, closing several westbound lanes.

 Officials from Virginia to Maine warned people to stay off the roads amid potential whiteout conditions.